deukryeol-yoon/graphlets-over-time/README.md

-# Graphlets over Time : A New Lens for Temporal Graph Analysis
+# Graphlets over Time: A New Lens for Temporal Graph Analysis
-Source code for the paper [Graphlets over Time: A New Lens for Temporal Graph Analysis]
+Source code and datasets for the paper [Graphlets over Time: A New Lens for Temporal Graph Analysis]

-Our code is provided like below:
+The contribution of this work is as follows:
-* data : 9 real-world temporal graphs and their randomized graph used in this paper.
+ - _Patterns_ : We find several interesting observations about evolution patterns of graphlets in temporal graphs: surprising similarity in graphs from the same domain and local-structural signals regarding the future importance of nodes and edges.
-* src : source code for counting graphlets, transitions of graphlets, node roles, and edge roles (implemented in Java).
+ - _Tool_ : We introduce graphlet transition graphs, which is an effective tool for measuring the similarity of local dynamics in temporal graphs of different sizes.
-* result : Three categorized results: (1) graph-analysis (2) node-analysis (3) edge-analysis.
-The code for visualization and prediction is also provided (implemented in Python).
+ - _Prediction_ : We enhance the accuracy of predicting the future importance of nodes and edges by introducing role-based local features, which are complementary to global features.

 ## Datasets
-The preprocessed datasets and the centralites of nodes used in the paper can be provided in [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0).
-Please download the datasets from the links, and put the files under the "./data" folder so that the hierarchy would be like, for example,
+The preprocessed datasets and the centralities of nodes used in the paper can be provided [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0).
+Please download the files from the above link, and put them under the "./data" folder so that the hierarchy would be like, for example,
 ```
 data
   |__centrality